Cs-303/Homework-2/README.md

 Function 6: Enter a position (integer) that you would like to remove from list.
 Answer is returned in boolean.

 Function 7: Enter a position (integer) that you would like to find in list.

+Function 8: Automatically return front of list if possible

+Function 9: Automatically return back of list if possible

+Function 0: Automatically return bool statement if list is empty